9elements/academy/database-design/modeling-current-item-in-collection.md

 ### Cons

-* Sometimes wierd behavior, e.g. when a rake task also changes updated_at
+* Sometimes wierd behavior, e.g. when a rake task also changes updated_at.
+* If you want to sort by a second field you're screwed.